 - Preheat oven to 380°F.

-- Sift/mix together flour, baking powder, add salt, set aside.
+- Sift/mix together flour, baking powder, and salt, set aside.

 - In a small dish whisk together egg and vanilla extract, set aside.

-- In a mixing bowl cream together room temperature butter and sugar, about 5 minutes, scrape the bowl twice.
+- In a mixing bowl cream together butter and sugar, about 5 minutes, scrape the bowl twice.

 - Gradually add vanilla egg mixture, beating anywhere from 30 seconds to minute until well mixed in.